Take control of your sleep with our pick of the elite slumber supervisors.

 Best Fitbit smartwatch for sleep tracking

-While Fitbit’s smartwatches use the same technology, the Pixel Watch 3’s wider smarter experience – and, more importantly, the fact there’s now a 45mm edition that can last a couple of sleeps on a single charge – makes it a top pick to consider.
+While Fitbit’s devices use the same technology, the Pixel Watch 3’s wider smarter experience – and, more importantly, the fact there’s now a 45mm edition that can last a couple of sleeps on a single charge – makes one of the best you can employ.

 Fitbit Sleep Stages ensure that you can get a daily look at your light, deep, REM, and awake times, and you can still check in on how your night compares to the last month and other people your age.
 This data is then all distilled into a sleep score – one we’ve found to be very true-to-feel in testing.

-Plus, as we say, the Pixel Watch 3 and Fitbit tracking is incredibly intuitive and varied; there’s solid activity tracking for all levels, wide-ranging food/calorie logging, integration with Fitbit smart scales, and room for plenty of health features.
+Plus, as we say, the Pixel Watch 3 and Fitbit tracking is incredibly intuitive and varied.
+There’s solid activity tracking for all levels, wide-ranging food/calorie logging, integration with Fitbit smart scales, and room for plenty of health features.

 - Check out our full Google Pixel Watch 3 review